theodelrieu/playground/docs/docs/usage/intermediate.md

 This section introduces `Encoder`s and `Decoder`s, and demonstrates how they are used in more advanced features than those shown in the [basic section](basic).

-If you wish to write your own codec, or want to know more about the library details, check out the [advanced section](advanced) as well.

 ## Table of contents
 {:.no_toc .text_delta}